airnativeextensions/tutorials/docs/iOS-versions.md

 Download the AIR 27 beta SDK

+>
+> Update: This appears to have been resolved in the latest AIR SDK beta for macOS
+>

 You will need to update the linker to use the latest linker from Xcode:

 ```